emlynoregan/gaedocstore/README.md

     - So nested dictionary fields are fully indexed and searchable, including where their values are lists of simple types, but anything inside a complex array is not.

+eg:
+        ldictPerson = {
+            "key": "897654",
+            "type": "Person",
+            "name": "Fred",
+            "address":
+            {
+                "addr1": "1 thing st",
+                "city": "stuffville",
+                "zipcode": 54321,
+                "tags": ['some', 'tags']
+            }
+        }

+        lperson = GDSDocument.ConstructFromDict(lperson)
+        lperson.put()

+This will create a new person.
+If a GDSDocument with key "897654" already existed then this will overwrite it.
+If you'd like to instead merge over the top of an existing GDSDocument, you can use aReplace = False, eg:

+        lperson = GDSDocument.ConstructFromDict(lperson, aReplace = False)

 ## Simple Get

 All GDSDocument objects have a top level key.
 Normal ndb.get is used to get objects by their key.